NIPs nostr improvement proposals

 }

-Clients should display (in a popup or new tab) the URL from the error field and then subscribe/listen for another response from the remote signer (reusing the same request ID).
+client should display (in a popup or new tab) the URL from the error field and then subscribe/listen for another response from the remote-signer (reusing the same request ID).
 This event will be sent once the user authenticates in the other window (or will never arrive if the user doesn't authenticate).
-It's also possible to add a redirect_uri url parameter to the auth_url, which is helpful in situations when a client cannot open a new window or tab to display the auth challenge.

 Example event signing request with auth challenge